Jacksonngabonziza/pdsnd_github/README.md

 ### Files used
-The project include bikeshare.py: a python file that includes the code The datasets of the three cities
+The project include bikeshare.py: a python file that includes the code The datasets of the three cities:-washington.csv
+                                 -chicago.csv
+                                 -newyork.csv

 ### Credits
 In this project i used different online resource https://stackoverflow.com https://udacity.com